ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam1.md

 situations.
 Also make sure that your code doesn't have a bug before you blame your computer or `./run`!

+**Can I submit multiple times until the deadline?**

+Yes, we will grade the last submission you make before the deadline.
 ## Tasks

 You can find the starter code in this repository [https://github.com/ucsd-cse11-f21/cse11-exam1-starter](https://github.com/ucsd-cse11-f21/cse11-exam1-starter).